FightTheIce/console/README.md

 ** I also didn't want to implement a custom output adapter
 * I needed lots and lots of events to fire

 I ended up making a few small modifications to illuminate/console and thus fighttheice/console was born.
+You can read more details of how to use Illuminate/Console at: https://laravel.com/docs/5.4/artisan Any methods available to illuminate/console are also available to FTI/Console with the exception of scheduling.

 # Basic Usage
 ```php